anaelChardan/hackmyprompt/README.md

+# Hack-my-prompt

+# Backend

+You need `bun` to be install, then all routes are exposed from the `index.ts`

-# How to reproduce a result from Promptfoo
+## How to generate a result from Promptfoo

+Obviously, you need promptfoo install

-## Step 1: Tests configuration
+### Step 1: Tests configuration

 ```sh
 promptfoo redteam setup